azamjb/HealthMate/README.md

 ## How it's Built 🛠️

 Wellness Wally is built using cutting-edge technologies such as advanced AI posture detection, face detection algorithms, and innovative screen time management methods.
-It utilizes React, JavaScript, CSS, and HTML for the front-end and integrates various AI technologies for accurate monitoring and detection.
+It utilizes React, JavaScript, CSS, and HTML for the front-end, and tensorflow for the backend computer vision model.

 ## Challenges Overcome ⚠️